 Linear shockwave therapy

-Linear shockwave therapy is a modern non-invasive therapy that is used by one of our specialist erectile dysfunction consultant Mr David Ralph.
+Linear shockwave therapy is a modern non-invasive therapy that is used by one of our specialist erectile dysfunction consultants.
 It uses shock waves of a low intensity to induce controlled angiogenesis, and significantly improves the function of the male sexual organ.
 Linear shockwave therapy has been in the press a lot recently and is known for producing impressive results.
 For more information and to book a consultation please contact us.